 The photographer was to be Iain Macmillan (1938 - 2006), a Scottish freelancer who was a friend of John and Yoko.

 Paul McCartney had given him a sketch a few days before showing him how he envisaged the look of the finished article and, having studied it closely, Macmillan added his own sketch to the top left corner, just to confirm that his idea of the finished product was the same as Paul's.

-Once all the preliminaries had been agreed, at around 11.30am, Macmillan clambered to the top rung of a 10 foot high step ladder that had been placed in the middle of Abbey Road for the occasion; a policeman stood in the middle the road and, holding up his hand, halted the traffic; and the Beatles stepped off the kerb and were photographed six times going back and forth over the crossing.
+Once all the preliminaries had been agreed, at around 11.30am, Macmillan clambered to the top rung of a 10 foot high step ladder that had been placed in the middle of Abbey Road for the occasion; a policeman stood in the middle of the road and, holding up his hand, halted the traffic; and the Beatles stepped off the kerb and were photographed six times going back and forth over the crossing.

-The shoot was, famously, photo bombed by a white Volkswagen Beetle that a resident of Abbey Road had parked on the nearby pavement.
+The shoot was famously photo bombed by a white Volkswagen Beetle that a resident of Abbey Road had parked on the nearby pavement.

 The car's number plate, 28 IF, would become central to the bizarre conspiracy theory that grew up around the album cover that Paul McCartney had, in fact, died in a car crash, and the Beatles had replaced him with an imposter.
 Paul, so the theory went, would have been 28 IF he was still alive!

 The whole shoot took around ten minutes, and Paul then chose the fifth photograph in the sequence as the image that would appear on the album cover, since this was the only one on which the legs of all four Beatles were in perfect formation.

 However, there is one minuscule problem that goes unnoticed by the thousands of fans who make the pilgrimage to this Beatles Mecca, day in and day out, year in and year out - the crossing has, in fact, moved slightly since the famous album cover was photographed on it!